 I am a PhD candidate in the UC Berkeley EECS department, supervised by Borivoje Nikolić and Krste Asanović.

 I'm interested in most parts of the digital computing stack, from circuits to software.
 I believe that the end of Moore's law and the never-ending demand for additional computing resources require us to solve the interesting challenges of distributed, parallel, and heterogeneous computing in an energy efficient manner.
 These challenges span across the computing stack from the single-core and single-chip level up to clusters of thousands of many-core heterogeneous machines, and require system-level design.

 Specifically, I've been recently focusing on single-chip energy efficient processing of sparse data-parallel applications, hardware-software co-design and profiling of large-scale distributed clusters, and the trade-offs between general purpose data parallel prcessors and custom specialized accelerators for emerging machine learning and data-analytics workloads.

 Solving these challenges requires advanced design tools and research methodologies.
 As such, I am a user of the “Berkeley ecosystem” for agile hardware design developed in the ASPIRE and ADEPT labs.
 I am also a contributer to the Hurricane/Eagle series of test chips and to the FireSim and Chipyard projects, each of which allow unique research and simulation capabilities.

 I am a supporter of the open-source hardware movement as an innovation catalyst, and I try to contribute to the RISC-V ecosystem.

-I am active within the UC Berkeley graduate student community, as a delegate to the UC Berkeley Graduate Assembly (GA), and as the Co-President and former Treasurer of the Electrical Engineering Graduate Student Association (EEGSA) in the UC Berkeley EECS Department.
+I am active within the UC Berkeley graduate student community, as a delegate to the UC Berkeley Graduate Assembly (GA), and as the former Co-President and Treasurer of the Electrical Engineering Graduate Student Association (EEGSA) in the UC Berkeley EECS Department.

 PhD Candidate in Electrical Engineering and Computer Sciences

 University of California, Berkeley